 Having a plan and mentally rehearsing it will lower your stress level and reduce your time panicking in the event that you’re separated from your little ones.
 Packing and planning for emergencies will help you relax and enjoy your vacation.
 Do a little prep and have more fun bonding with your kids while you’re creating lasting memories!

 If you’re interested in more details on how to make the trip a smoother one, take a look at the American Academy of Pediatrics.
 You’ll find a helpful list of suggestions for overseas acclimation, airplane travel and tips for vacationing by car.
-You can also click the image on the right or this link to download my free guide to Family Travel.
+You can also click the image on the right or this link to access our guide to Family Travel.